What topic can we help you with?

-Can I retrieve a secret that has already been shared?
+Can I retrieve a secret that has already been visited?

 Nope.
 It's a one time secret.
 We show it once and then delete it permanently from the database.
 There is no backup.
 It's gone for good.

 Sure.
 You can always take a screenshot.
 The idea behind this service is to securely share sensitive information one time.
-We (obviously) don't have control over what a recepient does with the message.
+We (obviously) don't have control over what a recipient does with the message.